Security proofs for practical QKD: variations, techniques, gaps, and limitations: General common gaps in existing proofs

 For simplicity, suppose furthermore that error verification is performed with a \term{strongly universal$_2$} hash~\cite{wegman_new_1981}, which has the property that $\Pr[\OEV |\Odiff] = 2^{-\ell_\mathrm{hash}}$ where $\ell_\mathrm{hash}$ is the hash length.
 Then the last line in the above bound limits to $1$ as $m\to\infty$ (taking $\ell_\mathrm{hash}$ to be constant, or sublinear with respect to $m$).
 Hence $\Pr[\Odiff|\OEV]$ becomes arbitrarily close to $1$ at large $m$, as claimed.

 While we have focused on a simple example here, the overall principle should generalize to other cases.
 For instance, while we considered strongly universal$_2$ hashing as an example, the same conclusion holds for any error verification procedure in which $2^{-(1-\xi)m}$ is ``vanishingly small'' compared to $\Pr[\OEV |\Odiff]$ at large $m$ (more rigorously: their ratio limits to zero as $m\to\infty$).
-We expect this to indeed be the case for most error verification procedures, including the alternative options mentioned in \cref{subsubsec:step_EV} that are implicitly built into the acceptance test --- this is because in order to obtain convergence to the asymptotic key rate, the number of bits announced for the acceptance test or error verification usually has to be sublinear in $m$, and it seems unlikely that $\Pr[\OEV |\Odiff]$ can be of comparable magnitude to $2^{-(1-\xi)m}$ in that case.\footnote{A possible exception is if error correction is performed with strings of variable length based on some announced data, such that the maximum possible length is not upper bounded by $\xi m$ for any constant $\xi<1$.
+We expect this to indeed be the case for most error verification procedures --- this is because in order to obtain convergence to the asymptotic key rate, the number of bits announced for the acceptance test or error verification usually has to be sublinear in $m$, and it seems unlikely that $\Pr[\OEV |\Odiff]$ can be of comparable magnitude to $2^{-(1-\xi)m}$ in that case.\footnote{A possible exception is if error correction is performed with strings of variable length based on some announced data, such that the maximum possible length is not upper bounded by $\xi m$ for any constant $\xi<1$.
 However, this forces the protocol to be a variable-length protocol, and thus it must be accompanied by a rigorous variable-length security proof.}